Mareliusmoen/varberg-games/README.md

 - [Jquery](https://jquery.com/) for providing the JavaScript library for the site.
 - [JQuery UI](https://jqueryui.com/) for providing the JavaScript tools to make the site more interactive.
 - [Google Fonts](https://fonts.google.com/) for providing the free fonts for the site.
-- [Microsoft](https://www.microsoft.com/en-us/windows/) for providing the best IDE I have used and making the creation of this project very enjoyable.
+- [Microsoft VSCode](https://code.visualstudio.com/) for providing the best IDE I have used and making the creation of this project very enjoyable.
+- [Real Favicon Generator](https://realfavicongenerator.net/) for providing the favicon for the site for free in a effortless way.
+- [Code Institute](https://codeinstitute.net/) for providing the guidence through different walkthrough projects for setting up a Django project.
+Some of the base setup for this project is from their walkthroughs.
+- [Trent Richardson](https://trentrichardson.com/examples/timepicker/) for providing the timepicker for the site, and giving me the solution to my biggest hurdle of the event application, integrating time to the date picker.

 ---